 In practice, various inducements have fostered authorship practices that fall short of these standards.
 Junior investigators may believe that including senior colleagues as authors will improve the credibility of their work and its chances of publication, whether or not those colleagues have made substantial intellectual contributions to the work.
 They may not want to offend their chiefs, who hold substantial power over their employment, research opportunities, and recommendations for jobs and promotion.
 Senior faculty might wish to be seen as productive researchers even though their other responsibilities prevent them from making direct contributions to their colleagues’ work.
 They may have developed their views of authorship when senior investigators were listed as authors because of their logistic, financial, and administrative support alone.

 Disputes sometimes arise about who should be listed as authors of an intellectual product and the order in which they should be listed.
-When disagreements over authorship arise, they can take a substantial toll on the good will, effectiveness, and reputation of the individuals involved and their academic community.
+When disagreements over authorship arise, they can take a substantial toll on the goodwill, effectiveness, and reputation of the individuals involved and their academic community.
 Many such disagreements result from misunderstanding and failed communication among colleagues and might have been prevented by a clear, early understanding of standards for authorship that are shared by the academic community as a whole.

-Discussions of authorship in academic medical centers usually concern published reports of original, scientific research.
+Discussions of authorship in academic medical centres usually concern published reports of original, scientific research.
 However, the same principles apply to all intellectual products: words or images; in paper or electronic media; whether published or prepared for local use; in scientific disciplines or the humanities; and whether intended for the dissemination of new discoveries and ideas, for published reviews of existing knowledge, or for educational programs.

 Although authorship practices differ from one setting to another, and individual situations often require judgment, variation in practices should be within these basic guidelines.